synechron-finlabs/quorum-maker/README.md

 ![Screenshot 9](img/screenshot9.png)

 > Note: By default, Quorum Maker doesn't expose ports to the host due to possible conflicts, when running Development/Test Network.
-You can update `docker-compose.yml` to expose any port you would like to be accessible outside your computer.
+You can pass `-e` or `--expose` flags to `./setup.sh` to expose docker ports automatically.
+See [Non Interactive Setup](#non-interactive-setup) for more details.

 ## Setting up Quorum Network on multiple machines